bluekitchen/btstack/doc/manual/docs/protocols.md

 Before sending data packets, check if RFCOMM can send them by calling *rfcomm_can_send_packet_now*, as shown in Listing [below](#lst:SingleOutputBufferTryToSend).

+Sending of RFCOMM data packets may fail due to a full internal BTstack outgoing packet buffer, or if the ACL buffers in the Bluetooth module become full, i.e., if the application is sending faster than the packets can be transferred over the air.

+RFCOMM’s mandatory credit-based flow-control imposes an additional constraint on sending a data packet - at least one new RFCOMM credit must be available.
+BTstack signals the availability of a credit by sending an RFCOMM credit (RFCOMM_EVENT_CREDITS) event.

+These two events represent two orthogonal mechanisms that deal with flow control.
+BTstack provides a unified approach to send efficiently.

+If calling *rfcomm_can_send_packet_now* returns false, and it is not possible to send right away, BTstack will keep track of the applications request to send a packet and later emit an RFCOMM_EVENT_CAN_SEND_NOW as soon as it becomes possible to send again.
+L2CAP, BNEP, and ATT API offer similar functionality.

+For an RFCOMM example see Listing [below](#lst:SingleOutputBufferTryPH).

 ~~~~ {#lst:SingleOutputBufferTryToSend .c caption="{Preparing and sending data.}"}
     void prepare_data(void){
         ...